 · Maintenance and servicing requirements anticipated for the proposed artwork, this is where you must outline cleaning and maintenance requirements.

-· Detailed budget including Artists fees (inclusive of superannuation); Visualisations and prototyping; fabrication; installation; all drawings and associated documentation; all professional advice and services such as architects, engineers, lighting specialists and legal representatives; insurance; contingencies (usually around 10%) and miscellaneous costs
+· Detailed budget including Artists fees (inclusive of superannuation); Visualisations and prototyping; fabrication; installation; all drawings and associated documentation; all professional advice and services such as architects, engineers, lighting specialists and legal representatives; insurance; contingencies (usually around 10%) and miscellaneous costs.

-· A timetable that estimates the design, fabrication and production periods
+· A timetable that estimates the design, fabrication, and production periods

-Dependent on your technical abilities you may not be able to create all of the visualisations yourself, but always remember that this is a highly competitive process and other artists producing concepts are likely to have invested in some professional assistance to produce architectural renders which clearly shown how you envisage the final artwork to look within the specified location.
+Dependent on your technical abilities you may not be able to create all the visualisations yourself, but always remember that this is a highly competitive process and other artists producing concepts are likely to have invested in some professional assistance to produce architectural renders which clearly shown how you envisage the final artwork to look within the specified location.
 You might also want to consider working with a graphic designer to assist you to create a final concept submission.
-These are all valuable investments which will give you the best chance of securing the comission.
+These are all valuable investments which will give you the best chance of securing the commission.